 I just don’t know whut to tell ya right now

-Being as I am financially humiliated at tha moment
+Seeing as how I am financially humiliated at tha moment

 And ain’t got no fortune as you has already pointed out ta me